arjun-krishna1/mario-64-vision/README.md

 last 10 moves

 ## IMPROVEMENTS
+- Update to use GPT-4o-mini for lower latency and cost
 - Run LLaVa and ollama locally to reduce action latency
 - Create long-term plans (not just next move)
 - If stuck take a 360 degree look, do a scout loop